-Neil Simon, Secretary
+Neil Simon, Chair and Secretary

 The Lifetime Achievement Award recognises the local heroes of Judo, those who have worked behind the scenes for Judo but without whom Judo would be a pale shadow of what it should be.

 Some examples of the work people to be considered have done are:

 club or ydk registration chair, ydk officer, club parent group leader, continued tournament supporter, club officer, ydk delegate, booster club officer, club volunteer.

 We encourage nominations in the form of a compelling summary of why the person deserves a national recognition of the work done for Judo locally and regionally.
 Also we would request a photo (or two) of the nominee for use by USJF later.

 - The USJF Lifetime Achievement Award is open to any USJF member.

 - Nominations for the USJF Lifetime Achievement Award may be made by any of the following persons: